KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. **YUM** is the primary package management tool for installing, updating, removing, and managing software packages in Red Hat Enterprise Linux. [source](https://www.redhat.com/sysadmin/how-manage-packages)

 1. The **chmod** command changes the file's permissions. [source](https://linuxize.com/post/chmod-command-in-linux/)

+1. cURL, which stands for client URL, is a command line tool that developers use to transfer data to and from a server. [source](https://developer.ibm.com/devpractices/api/articles/what-is-curl-command/)

 ---